 Smell the object for the distinct leather smell.
 The smell of real leather cannot be replicated by synthetic materials.
 It may help to go to a department store and smell real leather items and faux leather items to become acquainted with the smell.

-Real, Faux and Bonded Leather have many different qualities.
+Real and faux leather have many different qualities.
 Each type has advantages and disadvantages.
 Consider several factors when making a leather purchase.

 Genuine leather is a natural product.
 There is nothing like the smell and feel of real leather.
 Real leather gives an aura of luxury and prestige.
 Because no two animal hides are exactly the same, each piece of authentic leather has unique natural characteristics.
 The leather becomes softer and more attractive over time, which makes it more comfortable.
 Leather also has a soft, yet strong texture, making it hard-wearing.
 Many real leather products are also treated to help prevent stains.
 Leather is easy to take care of when maintained properly; it only needs a regular wiping with a clean, damp cloth.